ayten21/ayten21/README.md

 <h2 align="center">
-I'm a Data Scientist 💻 and Student 🧑‍🎓!
+I'm an Enthusiast  Data Science 💻!
 </h2>

 I love investigate latest articles about Artificial Neural Networks and Machine Learning.
 I love the challenge of finding caches and spending time to meet new people.
 Also I am enthusiastic about exploration and discovery.